Skylar-Is-Alive/Technology-Resources-by-Skylar-Is-Alive/README.md

 - [AlDente](https://apphousekitchen.com/) - Control battery percentage to extend its life.
 Idealy have your battery between 40-80% at all times
 - [balenaEtcher](https://etcher.balena.io/) - Useful tool if you're wanting to run linux off of flash drives
+- [Cloudflare Warp](https://one.one.one.one/) - DNS resolver that hides info from isp and theoretically makes internet quicker
 - [DNSSwitcher](http://mattmcneeney.github.io/DNSSwitcher/) - TALK TO ME FIRST: Quickly change your DNS for faster and more secure web performance
 - [FFmpeg](https://ffmpeg.org/) - COMMAND LINE TOOL: Convert audio and video
 - [Kegworks](https://github.com/Kegworks-App/Kegworks) - REQUIRES COMMAND LINE TO INSTALL: Package windows programs into a mac application